Sprint says Obama net neutrality plan wouldn't curb investments

-At stake is whether and how ISPs should be banned from blocking or slowing down websites and applications and from charging content companies for "prioritised" downloads.

-Republicans in Congress on Friday introduced a discussion draft of legislation that seeks to set new net neutrality rules, such as bans on data throttling and paid prioritisation, but without resorting to the Title II regime.

-President Barack Obama has endorsed the use of Title II for new rules and the White House on Thursday said that approach gave the FCC the necessary authority, without the need for legislation.
+President Barack Obama has endorsed the use of Title II to ensure the ISPs treat all web traffic fairly and the White House on Thursday said that approach gave the FCC the needed authority, without the need for legislation.

-AT&T Inc has said it will not make new investment commitments for high-speed Internet connections while the net neutrality rules are in flux and has threatened legal action if the FCC adopts the Title II approach.

 "Sprint does not believe that a light touch application of Title II, including appropriate forbearance, would harm the continued investment in, and deployment of, mobile broadband services," Sprint's Chief Technology Officer Stephen Bye wrote to FCC Chairman Tom Wheeler in a letter dated Jan.
 15.